 How a Jacksonville Law Firm Connected with Local Veterans

 Farah and Farah was founded in Jacksonville in 1979.
 Being raised right here in North Florida, Eddie and Chuck Farah developed a deep and profound respect for our military men and women.
-The firm has championed veteran’s causes in the past, and currently advocates for servicemembers’ who suffered hearing loss due to the defective 3M earplugs class-action lawsuit.
+The firm has championed veteran’s causes in the past, including advocating for servicemembers who suffered hearing loss due to the defective 3M earplugs class-action lawsuit.
 Still, the Farah brothers wanted to do more.
 So, when introduced to Colonel Len Loving, USMC (retd.) and his wife Suzie, who together lead the charge at 5 STAR Veterans Center, Eddie and Chuck knew they had found an organization worth partnering with.

 For the past two years, Farah and Farah’s “Salute to Veterans” fundraising campaign has generated $278,482 in donations to the Five STAR Veterans Center through a dollar-for-dollar match offered by the firm.
 We wanted to learn more about how the fundraiser’s dollars helped the Center do good for our heroes, so we went right to the woman who is said to never leave a veteran behind.

 In speaking with Suzie Loving, we were told three incredible stories of bravery, sacrifice, and redemption; all of which were aided by the generosity of those in our community that contributed to the Salute to Veterans campaign.

 Charles LaMar, United States Marine Corps:

 The U.S. Marine Corps motto is “Semper Fidelis”, usually shortened to Semper Fi.
 In Latin, this means “always faithful”.
 For Charles LaMar, this meant looking out for his fellow Marines no matter what.
 LaMar served a total of four years in the Marines, and in that time, was deployed twice to Iraq.